Using the Five Gift Rule To Give Everyone a Magical Christmas

 You know your special someone better than anyone.
 Get them gifts focused on the things they like most.

-Gift artists paints, canvas, and art supplies.
-Buy your favorite gamers gifts of video games, consoles, or collectibles.
+Gift artists paint, canvas, and art supplies.
+Buy your favorite gamers’ video games, consoles, or collectibles.

 Everyone on your list has a few favorite hobbies, so find something focused on that to give them a magical Christmas.

-Check out all our gift guides to find that perfect item for your special someone.
+Explore all our gift guides to find the perfect item for your special someone.

 Have a Merry Christmas!